 At Children's Hospital Los Angeles, it is our goal to take care of acutely ill and injured children in today’s increasingly complex technological environment.
 New graduate nurses need extended clinical experiences with appropriate support systems for a successful transition from nursing student to professional nurse.

 At CHLA, we understand the needs of new graduate nurses as they integrate into the profession.
 To meet those needs, we offer the Versant RN Residency in Pediatrics, which provides the specific tools and experiences needed by new graduates to become successful pediatric nurses.

 CHLA is the founding hospital of the Versant RN Residency.
 Created in July 1999, the 22-week program provides new nursing school graduates with a comprehensive clinical and learning experience to prepare them for work in an acute care environment.
 It has become the model for new graduate nurse residency programs throughout the United States.

-If you are selected for an interview, you will be notified via phone by November 6, 2017.
-Please allow Human Resources and the Unit Managers time between the packet deadline and interviews to review packets and make their selections.
+If you are selected for an interview, you will be notified via e-mail.
+Interviews will begin sometime in April.
+Please allow Talent Acquisition and the Unit Managers time between your submitting your application and our reviewing your application to make our decisions.
 We appreciate your patience.

 Upcoming Program Dates

 - September 2018

 At Children's Hospital Los Angeles (CHLA), our RN residents spend 75% of the program time receiving one-to-one precepted training in the clinical setting.
 Our preceptors are experienced bedside pediatric nurses who are specially trained to provide expert clinical guidance to the resident.